AyrA/QuickTorrent/README.md

 In this case the application detects if you meant a magnet link, file name or info hash.
 File names have precedence over info hashes.
 This is usually not a problem because torrent files end in `.torrent` which is not part of an infohash.
+To just download a torrent file, drag it onto the executable.

 ### File name

-You can name the application in the format `<InfoHash>.exe` (without brackets) and it will use that hash for downloading
+You can name the application in the format `<InfoHash>.exe` (without brackets) and it will use that hash for downloading.
+This is only used if no arguments are provided.

+## Interface

+The interface is very crude at the moment:

+- `ESC`: Shutdown all transfers and exit.
+- `??`: Select menu entry.
+- `SPACE`: Start/Stop a transfer

+All downloads are initially in the started mode and the mode is not saved when exiting.

+The entries in the transfer list are color coded:

+- **blue**: This torrent is complete and is seeding
+- **green**: This torrent is downloading
+- **cyan**: This torrent is checking the local files for integrity
+- **yellow**: This torrent is searching for metadata in the DHT network
+- **red**: This torrent has an error.
+Usually happens because the output file(s) are in use otherwise.
+- **gray**: This torrent is stopped.
+- **dark gray**: This torrent is paused.

 ## TODO